Skin lesion removal in London

-At Centre for Surgery, our practitioners would always recommend to not wait for a skin lesion to settle on its own and to seek assessment by a specialist dermatologist.
-Skin cancers comprise a very small proportion of skin lesions although the number of skin cancers is on the rise and these skin lesions can be very dangerous to leave to grow unchecked.
+At Centre for Surgery, our practitioners would always recommend not to wait for a skin lesion to settle on its own and to seek assessment by a specialist dermatologist.
+Skin cancers comprise a very small proportion of skin lesions, although the number of skin cancers is on the rise, and these skin lesions can be very dangerous to leave to grow unchecked.
 If in doubt, you should always seek an urgent dermatology review for your peace of mind.
-It is always better to have a skin lesion assessed and its nature determined to be benign and harmless than to simply ignore them in the hope they will disappear on their own.
+It is always better to have a skin lesion assessed and its nature determined to be benign and harmless than to simply ignore it in the hope it will disappear on its own.

-Centre for Surgery specialise in all types of skin lesion removal using state of the art surgical and erbium laser methods at our state of the art CQC regulated facility at 106 Crawford Street in Marylebone, London.
+Centre for Surgery specialises in all types of skin lesion removal using state-of-the-art surgical and erbium laser methods at our state-of-the-art CQC-regulated facility on Baker Street in Marylebone, London.

 What are skin lesions?

-Skin lesions are very common and most people will have some at some point in their life.
-Skin lesions can vary in size, shape and colour and can appear anywhere on the body.
-Some skin lesions can be present at birth such as birthmarks and moles while some skin lesions can develop later in life such as cysts, warts and lipomas.
-Skin lesions can be caused by a number of factors.
-Some skin lesions such freckles, birthmarks and moles can be genetic however the most common cause of many skin lesions is environmental in origin.
-For example infective skin lesions caused by bacteria.
+Skin lesions are very common; most people will have some at some point.
+Skin lesions can vary in size, shape, and colour and can appear anywhere on the body.
+Some skin lesions can be present at birth, such as birthmarks and moles, while some skin lesions can develop later in life, such as cysts, warts and lipomas.
+Skin lesions can be caused by several factors.
+Some skin lesions, such as freckles, birthmarks, and moles, can be genetic however, the most common cause of many skin lesions is environmental in origin—for example, infective skin lesions caused by bacteria.

-Where the precise diagnosis of a skin lesion is uncertain or the dermatologist requires confirmation of the diagnosis then a skin biopsy will be performed.
-Many skin biopsies can be performed in a number of different ways.
-Very often a punch biopsy or shave biopsy is undertaken.
+Where the precise diagnosis of a skin lesion is uncertain or the dermatologist requires confirmation of the diagnosis, then a skin biopsy will be performed.
+Many skin biopsies can be performed in several different ways.
+Very often, a punch biopsy or shave biopsy is undertaken.
 The advantage of both methods is that they both leave smaller scars.
 They are used when there is uncertainty over a diagnosis or previous treatments have failed.
 Suspicion of skin cancer is a very common reason to perform a skin biopsy.
 In these cases, common biopsy techniques include a punch biopsy, shave biopsy or an incision biopsy.
-In some cases an excision biopsy is performed.
+In some cases, an excision biopsy is performed.
 In this case, the whole skin lesion is removed at the same time and therefore resulting in full treatment in the same session.

 RealSelf Top Doctors